 Maybe needless to say, but the game and that weekend left a big impression.
 My memory is hazy these thirty-five years later, but I still see the room and the positions we were all in when that elf died.
 He was the last casualty of a total-party kill.
 And I was hooked.

 I was ten.

 My parents gave me the Moldvay D&D Basic Set for Christmas the same year.
 My brother, Neil, received the Expert Set.
 I was a budding artist at the time, and I remember studying all the illustrations, enjoying the funky fantasy stylings of Erol Otus, Jeff Dee, and Bill Willingham.
-One of the images that has always stuck with me, for some reason, is Jeff Dee’s human talking to a halfling couple on page 6 of the Expert Rules.
-That image tells a story.
+One image that has always stuck with me, for some reason, is Jeff Dee’s human talking to a halfling couple on page 6 of the Expert Rules.
+That image (shown below) tells a story.
 I decided I would be an artist who helped make games like these guys.
 It never occurred to me at the time that someone got paid to write this stuff, too, so I followed the idea of being a game artist into adulthood.
 Thereby, D&D shaped the course of my life from an early age.

 D&D also shaped my own ability to improvise and tell stories.
 That’s probably cliché.
 Most people who played D&D and are now storytellers, from John Rogers to Pendleton Ward, say the same thing.
 But I still remember my first improvisation as a DM.